-What Is Public Health 3.0?by Admin
+What Is Public Health 3.0?by Wilson

 If you’ve recently discovered Public Health 3.0 and you are interested in learning more about it, you’re not alone.
 While there are tons of health departments all over the country already implementing the goals of Public Health 3.0, there are still many health agencies who are unsure where to begin or may have never even run into this term.
 For this article, we shall go through the basics of Public Health 3.0 and tell you everything you need to know about this recent development.